 Is There a Cutoff Time?

 Yes!
 Teams finishing Leg 12 after 8:00pm will receive a “Go Directly to the Finish Line Party” pass (aka DNF).
 Race directors may DNF teams earlier or ask teams to skip a leg(s) to catch up.

 Do We Drive Ourselves?

 Yes!
 As with most relay events, teams provide their own in-race vehicle.
-3-runner teams will cover a bit more than a marathon distance, so maybe bring a nonrunner friend to drive.
+If you have the space, we suggest enlisting a nonrunner friend to drive.
 Be prepared for a couple narrow forest roads.